New Personal Grants Project Launched

 “This isn’t just a housing crisis, it’s a human one,” said Ciara Scollay, Head of Floating Support and Outreach Services at MACS.

-The Personal Grants Programme marks a vital shift toward prevention, giving young people the freedom to choose the support they need, whether that’s help with rent, training, or something that builds confidence.
+“In Northern Ireland, 59,518 people are currently without a home, including 18,567 children under 18.
+That is unacceptable, with nearly £39 million spent last year on temporary accommodation alone.
+The Personal Grants Project marks a vital shift toward prevention, giving young people the freedom to choose the support they need.
 Rooted in our values of dignity and togetherness, this approach recognises their right to be trusted, listened to, and empowered to build lasting change in their lives.”

-Chris Quinn, Northern Ireland Commissioner for Children and Young People, welcomed the launch:
+Chris Quinn, Northern Ireland Commissioner for Children and Young People, welcomed the launch.

 “No child or young person should ever face homelessness or housing insecurity.
 The levels of child and youth homelessness in Northern Ireland are shameful.